monaqa/dial.nvim/README.md

     dial.augends.number.decimal,
     dial.augends.number.hex,
     dial.augends.number.binary,
-    dial.augends.date.date,
+    dial.augends.date["%Y/%m/%d"],
     dial.augends.markup.markdown_header,
 }
 EOF
 ```

-`dial.searchlist` is the list of augend,
+`dial.searchlist.normal` is the list of available augends in normal mode,
 and `dial.augends` is a submodule that stores augend, which is provided by default.

 The default set of available augends are shown here: